 Enduring and systemic improvements to the reliability of a transportation network can occur by planning and design.
 However, this process will take time if the improvements are to be truly enduring and systemic.
-Further, the plan of action from which these improvements emanate offers significant benefits if it is be multi-dimensional in scope.
-More specifically, the plan needs to address three important elements defining the overall Concept of Operations: organizational, business practice, and funding.
-Plans that affect all three of these fundamental elements simultaneously are ideal and will probably achieve the greatest amount of change; however, it is also possible to achieve sustained and significant improvement by focusing upon only one or two of these elements at a time.
+Further, the plan of action from which these improvements emanate offers significant benefits if it is multidimensional in scope.
+More specifically, the plan needs to address three important elements defining the overall concept of operations: organizational, business practice, and funding.
+Plans that affect all three of these fundamental elements simultaneously are ideal and will probably achieve the greatest amount of change; however, it is also possible to achieve sustained and significant improvement by focusing on only one or two of these elements at a time.

-The remainder of this section provides an overview of the organizational, business practices and funding strategies that are needed to improve Year 2030 travel-time reliability.
+The remainder of this section provides an overview of the organizational, business practice, and funding strategies that are needed to improve Year 2030 travel time reliability.